 A stipend of $32,000 per year plus fee waiver over the duration of three years.

 Email your application including the following to Dr Paul Gibson, Higher Degree by Research (HDR) coordinator, Graduate School of Business and Law, at paul.gibson-at-rmit.edu.au:

 - Certified copies of relevant academic transcripts from your undergraduate studies and postgraduate studies;

 - Copies of any published or submitted papers;

 - Proof of English proficiency;

-- A research proposal outlining synthesis of relevant literature, proposed research design, and analysis techniques;
+- A research proposal outlining the synthesis of relevant literature, proposed research design, and analysis techniques;

 A separate document addressing the following selection criteria:

 - Evidence of research output including publications, conference contributions and/or technical reports in the field of business.